miguelazue/python-visualization-tutorial/README.md

 In this example, we use Anaconda and Python 3.

 #### Install Anaconda
-Download the 3.7 version of Anaconda from: https://www.anaconda.com/download
+Download the _Individual/Open Source Edition_ of Anaconda from: https://www.anaconda.com/download

 Anaconda is a package distribution that contains the *Conda* package manager, but also a bunch of [other frequently used packages](https://docs.anaconda.com/anaconda/packages/pkg-docs/),.